laila12399/lailascoaching/content/overcome-perfectionism-procrastination-with-psychology.md

 As discussed in the guide '[How to 'Cure' Perfectionism](/how-to-cure-perfectionism/)', perfectionists are prone to push off task completion by indirectly procrastinating, by for example over-focusing on a not important related task, or directly procrastinating by postponing progress to conditions which might be *ever so slightly helpful*.

-I combined the most effective psychology tools in research to create a six-step strategy for overcoming Perfectionism Procrastination.
+I combined the most effective proven psychology tools in research to create a strategy for overcoming Perfectionism Procrastination.
 Here are its six components:

 :small_blue_diamond:	How you are ahead